 Agriculture is the one of the greatest milestones in human history which led to the rise of civilization.
 It covers the largest sector of livelihood and plays an important role in development and growth of nation’s economy.
 It is the one of the largest contributors to the Gross Domestic Product (GDP).

 According to the 2nd Advance Estimates (Ministry of Agriculture and Farmer’s Welfare, Gov. of India) for 2015-16 total foodgrains production in the country has been higher than that in the last year.
 Total foodgrains production during 2015-16, estimated at 253.16 million tonnes, has been higher by 1.14 million tonnes over the production of 252.02 million tonnes during 2014-15.
-Although rising production capacity is trying to bridge the gap between ever increasing demand and meager supply of food grains, of the total food produced, roughly one third i.e. approximately 1.3 billion tonnes is lost or wasted.
+Although rising production capacity is trying to bridge the gap between ever-increasing demand and a meager supply of food grains, of the total food produced, roughly one third i.e. approximately 1.3 billion tonnes is lost or wasted.
 Every year, consumers in rich countries waste almost as much food (222 million tonnes) as the entire net food production of sub-Saharan Africa (230 million tonnes).

-In the face of ever increasing demand for food, farmers face many challenges like drought, shortage of water reservoir, etc. One of the major problems is pest infestation.
+In the face of ever-increasing demand for food, farmers face many challenges like drought, shortage of water reservoir, etc. One of the major problems is pest infestation.
 10-16% of global crop production is lost due to pests.

 General instructions for selecting the correct plastic mulch are shown in the table given below:

 |Rainy season||Perforated mulch|

 |Orchard and Plantation||Thicker mulch|

 |Sandy soil||Black film|

 |Saline water use||Black film|